 Wales with kids.
-Things to do in Wales with kids this summer holidays and on into autumn and winter 2020.
-We’ve listed plenty of things to do outdoors, in remote places far from crowds, as well as the usual tourist attractions.
-Some will still be closed, some are open.
-We’ve tried to find out.
-Is taking your kids to Wales a great idea normally?
+Things to do in Wales with kids next summer holidays and in autumn and winter this year.
+We’ve listed plenty of things to do in Wales for kids outdoors, in cities, in remote places far from crowds, as well as the usual tourist attractions.
+Is taking your kids to Wales a great idea?
 You bet it is.
 Wales is beautiful and offers families and kids so many wonderful things to do.
 A holiday in Wales could be just what your family needs.
-Fresh air, wild places, the great outdoors, and beautiful unspoiled scenery along with history and fun attractions make Wales the perfect staycation or holiday destination.
+Fresh air, wild places, castles, the great outdoors, and beautiful unspoiled scenery along with history and fun attractions make Wales the perfect staycation or holiday destination for a family.

 Most kids love wildlife and Wales provides opportunities to spot seals, puffins, red kytes, even dolphins, on dedicated boat trips.